Kangaroo: Locomotion

 Kangaroos are the only large mammals to use hopping on two legs as their primary means of locomotion.
 The comfortable hopping speed for a red kangaroo is about 20–25 kph, but speeds of up to 70 kph can be attained over short distances, while it can sustain a speed of 40 kph for nearly 2 km.
 During a hop, the powerful gastrocnemius muscles lift the body off the ground while the smaller plantaris muscle, which attaches near the large fourth toe, is used for push-off.
 Seventy percent of potential energy is stored in the elastic tendons.
 At slow speeds, it employs pentapedal locomotion, using its tail to form a tripod with its two forelimbs while bringing its hind feet forward.
 Both pentapedal walking and fast hopping are energetically costly.
 Hopping at moderate speeds is the most energy efficient, and a kangaroo moving above 15 kph maintains energy consistency more than similarly sized animals running at the same speed.

+Kanagaroos can attain considerable height when jumping, according to Guinness the highest recorded jump for a red kangaroo is about 10 ft, whereas for the eastern grey kangaroo it is 8 ft.